ENDE25/Firefox-HomeScreen/README.md

 # HomeScreen

 A browser extension that replaces the new tab page with a clean, customizable dashboard.
-Built with vanilla HTML, CSS, and JavaScript — no dependencies, no build step.
+Built with vanilla HTML, CSS, and JavaScript.

 Available for Firefox soon.
 Right now it can be installed from [this link](https://addons.mozilla.org/firefox/downloads/file/4765378/7c58e3dbbd11477ca6ae-1.0.xpi)